 In 1991 an osteopathic physician specializing in emergency medicine, Dr. Stephen Typaldos D.O., discovered regularly recurring patterns in the pain descriptions of his patients.
 Upon these he built up a novel concept of diagnosis which is based on body language (usually hand gestures) and the description of symptoms by his patients.

 Dr. Howard Knudsen received his Fascial Distortion Model International Certificate in March of 2017.
-He has had over 250 hours of training through the European Fascial Distortion Model Association, the American Fascial Distortion Model Association, and an FDM training group associated with the Typaldos family.
+He has had over 250 hours of fascial distortion model courses through the European Fascial Distortion Model Association, the American Fascial Distortion Model Association, and an FDM training group associated with the Typaldos family.
 He received FDM training in Toronto, Poland, San Jose, Boise, Maui, San Diego, Cleveland, and Amsterdam.
 He also attended the World Congress of FDM in San Antonio.

-Dr. Chris Knudsen has been using the Fascial Distortion Model in practice since 2016 under the mentor ship of Dr. Howard Knudsen.
-He has had over 80 hours of training from the FDM Academy in Pheonix, Cleveland, and San Diego, taught by the President of the AFDMA, Todd A. Capistrant, DO, MHA.
+Dr. Chris Knudsen has been using the Fascial Distortion Model in practice since 2016 under the mentorship of Dr. Howard Knudsen.
+Dr. Chris Knudsen has had over 80 hours of fascial distortion model courses from the FDM Academy in Pheonix, Provo, Cleveland, and San Diego, taught by the President of the AFDMA, Todd A. Capistrant, DO, MHA.

 In FDM, the patient is the expert of his or her body.